 I first had scones were in UK Bath.
-The taste still linger in my heart...
+The memories still linger in my heart...

 Freshly bake scones were served for our morning breakfast with a basket of jam & butter.
 Warm & buttery, tasted heavenly!